Planning a Course

 May I also teach in another university?

 EPFL gives you the opportunity to teach in another university (in Switzerland or around the world), provided that your choice respects the laws/ordinances/rules set by the management governing conflicts of interest (see directive number 4.1.1).
-The request to teach elsewhere should also be approved by the VPAA.
+The request to teach elsewhere should also be approved by the VPE.